Board Members

 With over 20 years' experience within music education, Ian is currently the global Head of Evaluation for Arts for the British Council working with international partners overseeing the evaluation of the British Council's global arts programmes and the current chair of the Merseyside Music Education Hub Alliance working across 6 local authorities to develop their music education opportunities for young people from across Merseyside.

 Previous to his work with the British Council, Ian worked for Telford & Wrekin Council as their lead for Music Education, leading the award winning Telford & Wrekin Music Education Hub, the development of their In Harmony programme with the CBSO and Manchester Camerata, Creative Employment Programme, their Musical Communities programme working across 4 local authorities in the West Midlands and building an international partnership with other music education programmes in Europe and Canada.
-Ian has served on previous boards such as Make Some Noise, Arts Connect and Disability Arts Shropshire. and has published articles on music education and arts and soft power.
+Ian has served on previous boards such as Make Some Noise, Arts Connect and Disability Arts Shropshire and has published articles on music education and arts and soft power.
 Ian is a graduate of both Liverpool and Durham Universities.

-Mezzo Soprano
+Mezzo Soprano & Creative Producer

 Jennifer Johnston